threefoldtecharchive/rivine/extensions/authcointx/README.md

 		// crypto-random 8-byte array (base64-encoded to a string) to ensure
 		// the uniqueness of this transaction's ID
 		"nonce": "1oQFzIwsLs8=",
+		// arbitrary data, can contain anything as long as it
+		// fits within 83 bytes, and is optional.
+		"arbitrarydata": "dGVzdC4uLiAxLCAyLi4uIDM="
+		// condition which will become the new AuthCondition
+		// once the transaction is part of a created block and
+		// until there is a newer block with another accepted AuthCondition "authcondition": {
+			"type": 1,
+			"data": {
+				"unlockhash": "01e78fd5af261e49643dba489b29566db53fa6e195fa0e6aad4430d4f06ce88b73e047fe6a0703"
+			}
+		},
 		// fulfillment which fulfills the current active AuthCondition,
 		// can be any type of fulfillment as long as it is
 		// valid AND fulfills the current active AuthCondition